fare/asdf/doc/best_practices.md

 Passing an argument `t` will force rebuild of just the system, and none of its dependencies (and that also means none of the dependencies that happen to be secondary systems with the same primary system name).
-Passing a list of system designators (preferrably lower-case strings) will force the specific systems to be rebuilt (if they appear in the build plan at all, that is).
+Passing a list of system designators (preferably lower-case strings) will force the specific systems to be rebuilt (if they appear in the build plan at all, that is).
 Finally, passing `:all` as argument will force a rebuild of everything, including all dependencies.